Michele Ferrari: Sporting fraud trial

-In October 2004, Ferrari was sentenced to one-year prison (suspended) and a fine of 900 euros, for sporting fraud and abusive exercise of the profession of pharmacist.
+In October 2004, Ferrari was sentenced to one year's prison (suspended) and a fine of 900 euros, for sporting fraud and abusive exercise of the profession of pharmacist.
 Ferrari's conviction in Italian court was based partly on testimony from Italian bicycle racer Filippo Simeoni.
 Admitting he had been doped since 1993, Simeoni told how he became affiliated with Ferrari in 1996.
 Simeoni testified that, in addition to a prescription of EPO hormone, "we spoke about Andriol (testosterone), which I was to use after hard training sessions, with the aim of increasing my muscular power.
 Dr. Ferrari recommended I use Emagel the morning before controls, and another product to decrease my hematocrit."
-Ferrari argued, in his defense: "Andriol is easily detectable for several days in a normal urine test, so, it is impossible that I suggested he take one Andriol 20 hours before another race."
+Ferrari argued, in his defence: "Andriol is easily detectable for several days in a normal urine test, so, it is impossible that I suggested he take one Andriol 20 hours before another race."

 Lance Armstrong responded to Ferrari's guilty verdict for malpractice in the Italian Court case:

 "I was disappointed to learn of the Italian court's judgment against Dr. Michele Ferrari.
 Dr. Ferrari has been a longtime friend and trusted adviser to me and the USPS team, during which time he never suggested, prescribed or provided me with any performance-enhancing drugs...
 However, I have always said that I have zero tolerance for anyone convicted of using or facilitating the use of performance-enhancing drugs.
 As a result of today's developments, the USPS team and I have suspended our professional affiliation with Dr. Ferrari as we await the release of the full verdict..."

 Ferrari then announced his intention to appeal his sentence.
-Ferrari was acquitted of all charges against him on May 27, 2006, because, according to the court, "the facts do not exist" to support the charges.
+Ferrari was acquitted of all charges against him on 27 May 2006, because, according to the court, "the facts do not exist" to support the charges.